vovanezha/RIOTOpenSource/README.md

 But app has problem.
 The image will save in the directory, where is app, and you can't choose the directory.
 Sorry for that.

-In the file PrimitiveRotateImg.py you find primitive algorithm :D. It's based on just threshold image, detect contours, draw rectangle, calculating angle and then rotate.
+In the file PrimitiveRotateImg.py you find primitive algorithm.
+It's based on just threshold image, detect contours, draw rectangle, calculating angle and then rotate.